-SANTA ANA (CNS) - Orange County officials reported 131 more cases of COVID-19 and four additional deaths today, for countywide totals of 3,004 cases and 65 deaths.
+SANTA ANA (CNS) - Orange County officials have reported 131 more cases of COVID-19 and four additional deaths, raising countywide totals to 3,004 cases and 65 fatalities.

 Thirteen deaths from the disease have been reported in the last three days.